Interactive-Intelligent-Systems/diarg/Shkop.md

     2.1.
 Generate a Shkop sequence <AF<sub>0</sub>, ..., AF<sub>m</sub>>, where for any AF<sub>j</sub>,
           0 &le; j &le; m, AF<sub>j</sub> is the restriction of AF to the set of arguments in
           <a<sub>0</sub>, ..., a<sub>j</sub>>.
     2.2.
 Determine the *Shkop resolution* of the Shkop sequence by applying the sequential Shkop approach.
-However, in this case, the *Shkop test* is executed considering the full initial argumentation framework, and not the current permutation.
-3. Return the set of all *Shkop resolutions* as the argumentation framework's extensions.
+3. Return the set of all *Shkop resolutions* as the argumentation framework's extensions, ignoring the Shkop resolutions that are *null*.

-With DiArg, the Shkop extensions of an argumentation framework can be determine as follows, for example:
+With DiArg, the Shkop extensions of an argumentation framework can be determined as follows, for example:

 ```java
 SimpleShkopReasoner shkopReasoner = new SimpleShkopReasoner();